SingularityF/LLLMA/README.md

 ## Important
 - This app has only been tested to work on Windows 11
-- This app is customized for my personal use, feature requests are not guaranteed, feel free to fork the repo
+- This app is customized for my personal use, feature requests are not guaranteed to be supported, feel free to fork the repo

 ## Setup
 1. Install [Node.js](https://nodejs.org/)